xtrm0/csd-blog/website/content/2023/fifo-lru.md

 The figures above show that the QD-enhanced algorithms further reduce the miss ratio of each state-of-the-art algorithm on almost all percentiles.
 For example, QD-ARC (QD-enhanced ARC) reduces ARC's miss ratio by up to 59.8% with a mean reduction of 1.5% across all workloads on the two cache sizes, QD-LIRS reduces LIRS's miss ratio by up to 49.6% with a mean of 2.2%, and QD-LeCaR reduces LeCaR's miss ratio by up to 58.8% with a mean of 4.5%.
 Note that achieving a large miss ratio reduction on a large number of diverse traces is non-trivial.
-For example, the best state-of-the-art algorithm, ARC, can only reduce the miss ratio of LRU 6.2% on average.
+For example, the best state-of-the-art algorithm, ARC, can only reduce the miss ratio of LRU by 6.2% on average.

-The gap between the QD-enhanced algorithm and the original algorithm is wider (1) when the state-of-the-art is relatively weak, (2) when the cache size is large, and (3) on the web workloads.
+The gap between the QD-enhanced algorithm and an original algorithm is wider (1) when the state-of-the-art is relatively weak, (2) when the cache size is large, and (3) on the web workloads.
-With a weaker state-of-the-art, the opportunity for improvement is larger, allowing QD to provide more prominent benefits.
+First, With a weaker state-of-the-art, the opportunity for improvement is larger, allowing QD to provide more prominent benefits.
 For example, QD-LeCaR reduces LeCaR's miss ratios by 4.5% on average, larger than the reductions on other state-of-the-art algorithms.
-When the cache size is large, unpopular objects spend more time in the cache, and **quick demotion** becomes more valuable.
+Second, when the cache size is large, unpopular objects spend more time in the cache, and **quick demotion** becomes more valuable.
 For example, QD-ARC and ARC have similar miss ratios on the block workloads at the small cache size.
 But QD-ARC reduces ARC's miss ratio by 2.3% on average at the large cache size.
 However, when the cache size is too large, e.g., 80% of the number of objects in the trace, adding QD may increase the miss ratio (not shown).
-At last, QD provides more benefits on the web workloads than the block workloads, especially when the cache size is small.
+Third, QD provides more benefits on the web workloads than the block workloads, especially when the cache size is small.
 We conjecture that web workloads have more short-lived data and exhibit stronger popularity decay, which leads to a more urgent need for **quick demotion**.
 While **quick demotion** improves the efficiency of most state-of-the-art algorithms, for a small subset of traces, QD may increase the miss ratio when the cache size is small because the probationary FIFO is too small to capture some potentially popular objects.